osgi/osgi-test/CONTRIBUTING.md

 Many Git UI tools have support for adding the `Signed-off-by` line to the end of your commit message.
 This line can be automatically added by the `git commit` command by using the `-s` option.

+It is important that you read and understand the legal considerations found below when signing off or contributing any commit.

 ### Merge approval

 The maintainers will review your pull request and, if approved, will merge into